ScottLogic/blog/_posts/2026-01-16-optics-fundamentals.md

 List<String> streets = Traversals.getAll(allStaffStreets, dept);
 ~~~~

-One composed the traversal replaces what would otherwise be nested loops with manual reconstruction at each level.
+Once composed the traversal replaces what would otherwise be nested loops with manual reconstruction at each level.

 ### Filtered Traversals